sarahcec/ipsie/FAL2-requirements.md

   - Shared symmetric keys used for this purpose by the IdP SHALL be independent for each RP to which they send assertions, and are normally established during registration of the RP.
   - Public keys for encryption SHALL be transferred over an authenticated protected channel and MAY be fetched by the IdP at runtime, such as through an HTTPS URL hosted by the RP.
 - All encryption of assertions SHALL use approved cryptography applied to the federation technology in use.
 For example, a SAML assertion can be encrypted using XML-Encryption, or an OpenID Connect ID Token can be encrypted using JSON Web Encryption (JWE).
 When used with back-channel presentation, an assertion can also be encrypted with a mutually-authenticated TLS connection, so long as there are no intermediaries between the IdP and RP that interrupt the TLS channel.
+  - **OIDC SL1:** FAL2 and SL1 do not require encrypted assertions.

 **Section 3.12.4 Audience Restriction**
 - Assertions SHALL use audience restriction techniques to allow an RP to recognize whether or not it is the intended target of an issued assertion.
 - All RPs SHALL check that the audience of an assertion contains an identifier for their RP to prevent the injection and replay of an assertion generated for one RP at another RP.
 - In order to limit the places that an assertion could successfully be replayed by an attacker, IdPs SHOULD issue assertions designated for only a single audience.
 Restriction to a single audience is required at FAL2 and above.
+- **OIDC SL1:** Section 3 of the draft, "MUST validate that the aud claim is a single string and matches the OAuth Client ID of the RP;"

 **Section 4 General-Purpose IdPs**